In this Post

 I have Solace PubSub+ Event Broker leading on the y-axis, so let me start by explaining why I have all the free and open-source technologies (yes, even Kafka) below their commercial alternatives on the enterprise-grade event streaming spectrum.

-Why not go the open-source route for enterprise EDA?
+Why not go the open-source route?

 Mainly because few (if any) of the features I listed above as important for enterprise-grade event streaming come out-of-the-box (OOTB).